Magy2211/SOEN341_PROJECT/README.md

 Soft skills: Teamwork, Work ethic, Problem solving

 # Core feature
-The project will host the following core features: login/logout system, (to be taken from the project description folder)
+The project will host the following core features: account creation, login/logout system, (to be taken from the project description folder), profile personalization.

 # Language Used

 This project is written in Java and HTML for ease of use with web development.

+# Database

+MySQL will be used as database management system.